Bootstrap and the Normal Approximation

 The formula matches simulation almost exactly.

-Here's the payoff.
-If the bootstrap distribution is approximately normal, we don't *need* 10,000 resamples.
-We can just use a formula.
+Here’s the payoff.
+If the bootstrap distribution is approximately normal, we don’t need 10,000 resamples.
+A formula suffices.

 se_normal = np.sqrt(treatment_cd4.var(ddof=1) / len(treatment_cd4) +